 - Like the yellow trail offers there are many different habitats along the shore.

 If you are looking to view birds and nature, both the yellow and blue trails are your best bet at the Cape May Lighthouse.
-The red trail gives a quick glimpse of the park and access to the lighthouse.
+The red trail gives a quick glimpse of the park and access to the Cape May Lighthouse.

-I guess after all of that, I should tell you we did make it to the lighthouse.
+I guess after all of that, I should tell you we did make it to the Cape May lighthouse.

 I’m glad we took some time to visit another of NJ’s parks.
 As I mentioned, this Spring and Summer my goal is to visit more parks and the Cape May Lighthouse was a wonderful stop.